thejettdurham/jinteg/README.md

 ## Hacking and Building

 Gradle is the build tool of choice for this project.
 There are no special Gradle tasks implemented here, so building is quite simple:
 * `gradle eclipse` builds the project and classpath files needed to work in Eclipse
 * `gradle jar` builds the jar

+*Note: if your workstation does not have Gradle installed, use ./gradlew or ./gradlew.bat in place of gradle in the previous commands*